maziac/DeZog/documentation/zsimPeripherals.md

 Note: On each call (tick, readPort, writePort) the variable API.tstates contains the number of t-states since start of simulation/start of debug session.

 To use the API you have to write javascript code and provide code for the 'API.tick', 'API.readPort', 'API.writePort' and 'API.receivedMessage' methods.
-'API.sendMessage' is a ready method that can be called by teh custom code.
+'API.sendMessage' must not be overwritten and can be called by the custom code.

 If you don't provide code for any method then the method will not be called by DeZog.

-So the minimal implementation for an out port is:
+So the minimal implementation for an out-port is:
 ~~~js
 API.writePort = (port, value) => {
 	if(port == my_port) {